natevw/node-chargify/README.md

     });

+## Documentation ##

+The module has but one function:

+* `chargify.wrapSite(subdomain, key)` - return base URL wrapper for a Chargify site using the given API key.

-The full API of the URL wrapper interface is as follows:
+The actions available on this URL wrapper interface are as follows:

 * `()` - return wrapped URL as string
 * `(string/number/etc.)` - return another URL wrapper with given path component appended